 Please consider the environment before printing this email

-A. SPECIFICATION OF BIIDING
+A. SPECIFICATION OF BIDING

 Related to our advertised Invitation to Tender ITT-JUB-2021-0054 Malteser International (MI) herewith calls for tenders concerning supply and delivery of 'My Healthy Friends' (MHF) kits to Malteser International Juba Office.